beholdenkey/common-data-science-ml-setup/README.md

 - A common set of packages and extensions are available to all projects, including `jupyter` extensions and `conda` packages that are used across multiple projects.
 - Provides a streamlined workflow for data science projects, allowing for a unified and consistent environment for all projects.

+### Supported Operating Systems

+> Note: This process currently does not work on Windows.
+I am working on a process for windows using powershell.

+- OSX
+- Linux

 ## Setting up the Environment

 To get started, you will need to install `conda` and `jupyter`.
 Then, follow these steps to set up the base environment: